crysalead/chaos-orm/docs/models.md

 }
 ```

-> You can check the [validation documentation](https://github.com/crysalead/validator) for more detail about how rules can be defined.
+You can check the [validation documentation](https://github.com/crysalead/validator) for more detail about how rules can be defined.

-Then, with the `Gallery` definition above we can do the following:
+Then, you can validate entities using `validate()`:

 ```php
 $gallery = Gallery::create();